- Category: WordPress for beginners

 Database Name: name of the new database that you’ve created in Step 2: Create new database MySQL (in the example is “dbwordpress“)

 User Name: MySQL account name (default is “root”)

 Password: enter password MySQL account (default is empty)

-Table Prefix: you create two or many websites on a same database.
-Website 1 has tables as a user, content,… Website 2 has the same table with Website 1 as user, content…, too.
-So, table prefix to create the tables discrimination.
-Website 1 with ‘web1_’ prefix will have tables as web1_user, web1_content,… Website 2 with ‘web2_’ prefix will have tables as web2_user, web2_content,…
+Table Prefix: you create two or many websites on the same database.
+Site 1 has tables as user, content, etc. Website 2 has the same table with Website 1 as user, content, too.
+Site 1 with ‘web1_’ prefix will have tables as web1_user, web1_content,… Website 2 with ‘web2_’ prefix will have tables as web2_user, web2_content,…

 - Enter Submit

 - Click Run the Install button

 Password: enter your administrator password (set as "[email protected]")